 - Salt and pepper to taste and serve warm!

-Get The Full (Printable) Recipe Below For How To Make Classic Beef Barley Soup.
+Get The Full (Printable) Recipe Below For How To Make Classic Beef Barley Soup Recipe with Vegetables!

 Frequently Asked Questions

-Is there a way to lessen the sodium amount in this recipe?
+Is there a way to lessen the sodium in this recipe?

 Yes, just make sure to sauté the veggies and brown the beef over the stovetop first.
 Then mix the ingredients in the crockpot and cook on low for 7-9 hours.

 How long will this last?
-Does it make a good leftover?
+Does this soup make a good leftover?

-This soup makes a wonderful leftover!
+Barley Beef Soup makes a wonderful leftover!
 This recipe can be stored in the fridge for 4 to 6 days in an airtight container.
-Or in the freezer for up to 6 months.
+This soup also freezes well, so you can store it in the freezer for up to 6 months.
+The night before you want to reheat it, place it in the refrigerator to thaw overnight.
 (Make sure to mark the date that you put it in the freezer for so you know how long it is in there!)